-In the United States, there were 19,200 jobs for Recreational Therapist in 2016.
+In 2016, there was an estimated number of 19,200 jobs in the United States for Recreational Therapist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Recreational Therapist by 2026.
 The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Recreational Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 How Much Does a Recreational Therapist Make?

 The average yearly salary of a Recreational Therapist ranges between $29,590 and $77,050.

 Recreational Therapists who work in California, District of Columbia, or Nevada, make the highest salaries.

 Below is a list of the median annual salaries for Recreational Therapists in different U.S. states.

 |District of Columbia||$68,430|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Recreational Therapists: